fulcus/ing-sw-2020-gonzales-latino-fabris/README.md

 ## How to run the game ##

 You need to have JDK 14 installed.
-It probably works with previous ones up to JDK 8.
+It probably works with previous versions up to JDK 8.

-You can download the [server](https://github.com/fulcus/ing-sw-2020-gonzales-latino-fabris/raw/master/deliveries/final/jar/santorini-server.jar) and [client](https://github.com/fulcus/ing-sw-2020-gonzales-latino-fabris/raw/master/deliveries/final/jar/santorini-client.jar) jar or clone the repo and compile it yourself.
+You can download the [server](https://github.com/fulcus/ing-sw-2020-gonzales-latino-fabris/raw/master/deliveries/final/jar/santorini-server.jar) and [client](https://github.com/fulcus/ing-sw-2020-gonzales-latino-fabris/raw/master/deliveries/final/jar/santorini-client.jar) jars or clone the repo and compile it yourself.

 ### Server

-Go to the folder where the jar is located and from the terminal use the command `java -jar santorini-server.jar`
+`cd` into the folder containing the jar and run it with the command `java -jar santorini-server.jar`

 ### Client

-For each client: go to the folder where the jar is located and from the terminal and use the command `java -jar santorini-client.jar`
+For each client: cd into the folder containing the jar and run it with the command `java -jar santorini-client.jar`

 -------------------------------------------------- ----

-## 1. Implemented features ##
+## Implemented features ##

 - Complete rules